MatthewBackes/TwitterVidDownloader/README.md

 Work in progress.

-Currently gives direct link to video with highest bitrate.
+GUI update to enter Twitter ID and get highest bitrate version of linked video.